Infectious Disease

 Pediatric COVID-19 Vaccination – What You Need to Know to Protect Your Patients

-With the evolving nature of COVID-19 in pediatrics, parents and guardians may have questions about its clinician presentation and COVID vaccination.
-This expert brief includes discussions regarding the impact of the virus on children, the efficacy and safety of the mRNA vaccines in children, and addresses common vaccine-related questions and myths.
-Don’t miss the videos […]
+With the evolving nature of COVID-19 in pediatrics, parents and caregivers may have questions about its clinical presentation and COVID vaccination.
+This expert brief includes discussions regarding the impact of the virus on children aged 6 months to 5 years, the efficacy and safety of the mRNA vaccines in children, and addresses common vaccine-related questions and myths.

 DURATION